yush-singla/Microsoft-Teams-Clone-Engage-2021-/README.md

    *Google
    *Facebook
    \*Github
-4. Once a session is created it persists for the entire browsing session so no hassle of having to login again and again !!
+4. Once a session is created it persists for the entire browsing session so no hassle of having to login again and again!

 ### 5. Fun Face Masks